-The University operates a Heriot-Watt Assessment and Progression System (HAPS) which specifies minimum progression requirements.
+The University operates the Heriot Watt Assessment and Progression System (HAPS) which specifies minimum progression requirements.
 Schools have the option to apply progression requirements above the minimum University requirement, which are approved by the Studies Committees.
 Students should refer to the programme specific information on progression requirements.
 This information is detailed later in this handbook.
+You can also contact your Personal Tutor for information.